-The METRO Blue Line offers fast, quiet light-rail service to 19 stations between downtown Minneapolis and Mall of America.
+The METRO Blue Line offers fast, quiet light-rail service between downtown Minneapolis and Mall of America.

 Dozens of bus routes are timed to connect with trains at Blue Line stations, making it easy to get to work, to shopping or wherever you need to be.

-METRO Green Line trains charge the same fares as the METRO Blue Line and operate 24 hours a day, seven days a week.
-Trips operate every 10 minutes throughout the day, every 10-15 minutes evenings and every 30-60 minutes overnight.
+The METRO Blue & Green Line lines charge the same fares as local buses.
+Light rail trips operate every 10 minutes throughout the day, every 10-15 minutes evenings and every 30-60 minutes overnight.

 Free Ride Buses

-Look for buses marked “Free Ride” and pay no fare when boarding along Marquette and 3rd Avenues.
+Look for buses marked “Free Ride” and pay no fare when boarding along Hennepin Avenue.
 You’ll have an easy ride between the Convention Center and the METRO Blue and Green lines on 5th Street.

 Ride for free from the Minneapolis Convention Center here:

 - get on a Route 10 or Route 59 bus at the stop across the street from the Convention Center